ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 * Ensure that all nodes in a cluster are powered on and operational before you delete the cluster.
 * When you delete a cluster, all VMs from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.
 * You do not have to delete any services that are installed on the cluster, including services on an edge services cluster.
 The services are automatically deleted when you delete the cluster.

-A 12-month commitment is required when you order the VMware HCX service.
-Your account continues to be charged for the HCX components if you delete a cluster before the end of 12-month commitment period.
-The 12-month commitment expiration date is available on the HCX details page.
-For more information about viewing service details, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
-{:important}

 ### Procedure to delete clusters from vCenter Server instances
 {: #vc_addingviewingclusters-deleting-procedure}